saifulislam88/Technative-DevOps-Question-and-Answer/README.md

 ### 📌[Thread]()

-- A thread is the smallest unit of a process that can be scheduled by the operating system.
+- A thread is the smallest unit of a process that can be scheduled by the operating system.\
-- Threads share the same memory space and resources of the parent process but run independently.
+- Threads share the same memory space and resources of the parent process but run independently.\
 - A thread have 3 states: running, ready, and blocked

-- **Example:**\
-In a web server like Apache, each request might be handled by a separate thread within the same process.
+🔄**Example:** In a web server like Apache, each request might be handled by a separate thread within the same process.

-- **Relation to process:**\
-**`Threads exist within a process and share its resources.
+**Relation to process:** **`Threads exist within a process and share its resources.
 Multiple threads can run simultaneously within the same process.`**

 ### 📌[Daemon]()

 - A daemon is a background process that runs continuously and is usually started at boot time.
 - Daemons typically provide system or network services.

-**Example:** **`cron`** is a daemon that executes scheduled tasks & **`httpd`** handles incoming HTTP requests and serves web pages.
+🔄**Example:** **`cron`** is a daemon that executes scheduled tasks & **`httpd`** handles incoming HTTP requests and serves web pages.

 **Relation to process:**\
 **`A daemon is a type of process, but it runs in the background and is detached from any terminal session.`**